LawtonM/LawtonM.github.io/index.md

-##Home
-Senior Computer Science student at the University of South Carolina.
+## Senior Computer Science student at the University of South Carolina.

     > Lawton.origin
     	=> "Charleston, SC"